Object Oriented Tracking

 Page tracking is possible with both auto-tracking enabled and disabled.
-If auto-tracking is disabled, only the screens that are specifically marked for tracking with the given methods are tracked.
+If auto-tracking is disabled, only the screens specifically marked for tracking with the given methods are tracked.

 Methods